 Today, Stags’ Leap is owned by Treasury Wine Estates, a major international player in the wine world, making wine in 12 countries, selling more than 35 million cases of wine a year, and generating sales of more than $2 billion.
 Labels you may recognize beyond Stags’ Leap include Sterling Vineyards, Beaulieu Vineyard, Beringer, Chateau St. Jean, Greg Norman Estates, Lindeman’s, Wolf Blass, and Treasury’s flagship—Penfolds.

 There also is a Stag’s Leap winery, notice the placement of the apostrophe.
 That winery won the Judgment of Paris in 1976 and now is owned by Ste.
-Michelle Wine Estate and Marchesi Antinori and is not connected to Stags’ Leap that made this wine.
+Michelle Wine Estate and Marchesi Antinori and is not connected to Stags’ Leap, makers of this wine.
 Both wineries are in the Stags Leap (note: no apostrophe) district of Napa.